 California’s most valuable border is that of the Pacific Ocean and points beyond.
 But the state isn’t all about ports.
 To the south, Mexico borders the state, with Arizona and Nevada to the east and Oregon to the north.
 These states are rich in raw materials that help fuel California’s economy.

-As the economy experiences is ups and downs, California’s position as a state with numerous deep water ports, high tech manufacturing, and a loading and offloading locations for trucker drivers across the country helps it maintain hundreds of thousands of truck driver jobs.
+As the economy experiences is ups and downs, California’s position as a state with numerous deep-water ports, high tech manufacturing, and a loading and offloading locations for truck drivers across the country helps it maintain hundreds of thousands of truck driver jobs.

 Products Moved by Trucks

 Whether they are exported out of state, out of the country, or simply remain in the state for the use of Californians, according to the latest data from World’s Top Exports, the following are the primary products moved by truck drivers and offering many truck driving jobs to those calling California home: Aircraft including engines, parts; Electric vehicles; Diamonds (unmounted); Modems, similar reception/transmission devices; Shelled almonds; Machinery for making semi-conductors; Miscellaneous petroleum oils; Integrated circuits (excluding processors/controllers); Other composite diagnostic or laboratory reagents; Medical/surgical instruments, appliances.